toretesales/klarowf/README.md

 I'm not sure if it is possible for me to maintain this project as I only made this because I got tired of having to execute commands and the tedious process of putting unconverted JPEGs on a specific folder then having to move the converted files to where I want to put them.
-But you are free to fork this project and do whatever you want to do, I don't really have plans to add or fix stuff
+But you are free to fork this project and do whatever you want to do, I don't really have plans to add or fix stuff since
-I am too focus on my college degree in multimedia arts.
+I am too focused on my college degree in multimedia arts.

 ## Features
 - Decodes and converts JPEG files to PNGs by utilising Jpeg2png.